blinks/ozymandias/xn--t-g9n/README.markdown

 - Moves are logged (Command pattern) both to provide a record of the game and make it easier to work bids into a pseudo-barrier.
 (Active command could be an auction, for instance.)

+## Next Actions

+- [ ] Store game state in the data store.
+- [ ] Implement setup as part of new game creation.
+- [ ] Provide a game viewer that understands visibility.